farhadmohsin/CollegeConfidentialComparativeDisucssions/README.md

 The discussions are usually in the format of a thread, first post asking for a comparison between multiple colleges, and the rest of the thread responding to the question.
 In total, we have 53 discussions and 2140 comments with annotations.

 The discussions were labeled through Amazon Mechanical Turk.
+The labels presented in the final file is the majority label from three labellers.
-We have 2864 annotations for each
+The dataset has 2864 pairwise comparisons in total.

-The dataset was presented in **Making Group Decisions from Natural Language-Based Preferences** (*Farhad Mohsin, Lei Luo, Wufei Ma, Inwon Kang, Zhibing Zhao, Ao Liu, Rohit Vaish, Lirong Xia*)
+Cite as Farhad Mohsin, Lei Luo, Wufei Ma, Inwon Kang, Zhibing Zhao, Ao Liu, Rohit Vaish, and Lirong Xia.
+Making group decisions from natural language-based preferences.
+In *The 8th International Workshop on Computational Social Choice (COMSOC-2021)*, 2021

 ### Files/Directories: